-Prior to being named provost in July 2018, she served as chair of ArtCenter’s Product Design department since 2009 and began teaching at the College in 2001.
+Prior to being named provost, she served as chair of ArtCenter’s Product Design department since 2010 and began teaching at the College in 2002.
 In 2018, she was presented with the Industrial Designers Society of America (IDSA) Education Award in recognition of her significant and distinguished contributions to the field of industrial design education.
 She was similarly recognized in 2010, when DesignIntelligence, published by the Design Futures Council, named her one of their Most Admired Educators.

 During her tenure on faculty and as chair at ArtCenter, Hofmann led numerous initiatives including the development and launch of the Color, Materials and Trends Exploration Laboratory (CMTEL), the Wearables & Soft Goods concentration in the product design program, and co-led a unique study abroad program with INSEAD International Business School.
-She is the founder of the innovative project model DesignStorms® (3-day creative immersions with ArtCenter faculty and students) collaborating with corporate partners exploring future market opportunities and emerging technologies.
+She is the founder of the innovative project model DesignStorms® (three-day creative immersions with ArtCenter faculty and students) collaborating with corporate partners exploring future market opportunities and emerging technologies.
 She is a co-creator of ArtCenter’s executive education programs focused on design-driven workshops and creative leadership seminars.
 Outside of education, her expertise is in design research, strategy and insights.
 She spent several years at Johnson Controls Automotive Systems Group in Advanced Design and Research and for the last decade, she has been teaching and consulting.